Paleo Carrot Cake Bars (Gluten Free)

 - Preheat the oven for 350 F

-- In a medium mixing bowl, combine all the wet ingredients together - eggs, sweet potato puree, coconut oil, and vanilla extract.
+- In a medium mixing bowl, combine all the wet ingredients together - eggs, sweet potato puree, coconut oil, milk and vanilla extract.
 Mix well.

 - Fold in all the additional ingredients - grated carrots, ginger, raisins, and walnuts.